jedevc/fyp-report/report.md

 building and hosting an environment in which the challenge can be successfully run.

-Docker is an open-source tool providing paravirtualization to deliver and run applications along with their environments in fully complete containers [@wiki-docker].
+Docker is an open-source tool providing para-virtualization to deliver and run applications along with their environments in fully complete containers [@wiki-docker].
 Each container is based off of an image, each of which is built using commands from a Dockerfile.
 By having vulnspec output a Dockerfile, we